CAR FINANCE AND CREDIT SCORES HOW DOES IT ALL WORK

 - Car finance.

 By containing all the details of your credit accounts, the Lender can see whether you typically make repayments on time and in full.
-Suppose you often forget to pay your minimum payment on a credit card, for example.
-In that case, this will negatively impact your credit report.
+Suppose you often forget to pay your minimum on a credit card, for example.
+In that case, this will negatively impact your credit report and chances of finding car finance.

 Missed or late payments and credit defaults will stay on your credit report for six years, which can be a costly mistake.